botwiki/botwiki.org/content/events/index.md

 ![Diving gear -- kind of looks like an old school robot](/content/images/illustrations/people-evening.jpg){.float-right}

 A list of upcoming and past events either dedicated to botmaking or those that include relevant sessions.
+Follow [@botwikidotorg](https://twitter.com/botwikidotorg) for updates.

-Know about an interesting event?
+Do you know about an interesting event?
 Send us a [pull request](https://github.com/botwiki/botwiki.org), [an email](mailto:stefan@fourtonfish.com) or [Tweet at us](https://twitter.com/botwikidotorg) (or directly [@fourtonfish](https://twitter.com/fourtonfish)).

 Also, be sure to join other [#botmakers](https://twitter.com/search?q=%23botmakers) and bot enthusiasts over at [botmakers.org](https://botmakers.org/)!